 We managed to get hold of UK-based producer 12 Original Players and have a chat about his music and what drives his sampling.

-Incredible, visionary producers and song writers.
+12 Original Players: Incredible, visionary producers and songwriters.
 David Axelrod’s music was so epic, I often listen to his albums to absorb the emotion he’d achieve with his arrangements and instrument selection.
 Isaac Hayes, Norman Whitfield, Dexter Wansel, Todd Rundgren and Keith Mansfield are other big influences upon my own music.

 In the field of hip-hop, The Underdog’s production on The Brotherhood’s LP, “Elementalz” was a major influence in terms of broadening the range of music that I was buying and listening to.
 Otherwise, I’d have to go with the perennial favourites: Pete Rock, DJ Premier, Showbiz, Q-Tip, Dilla.
 I also have to include my Louis Den affiliated soldiers: Kosyne, Kelakovski, Apatight, Beat Butcha, Metabeats, Jaisu and Myke Forte.

 S: Do you think it is important to have a musical background, whether it be classically trained or just learning an instruments?

 12 Original Players: It definitely helps, from getting samples in key to programming your own basslines.
 I did a small amount of music theory at school and wish that I’d carried on with it.
 I’m aiming to learn the piano in the next year or two, as I know it’ll enhance my music and help me realise my ideas.
 You can hear how being able to play pushes the beats of Apatight to that next level alongside the samples.